terrabrasilis-research-data/research-data-repository/README.md

 ### Components

-* [Kubernetes Cluster](): Create and manage your own cloud infrastructure and use Kubernetes as your container orchestration engine.
+* [Kubernetes Cluster](https://github.com/kubernetes/kubernetes): Create and manage your own cloud infrastructure and use Kubernetes as your container orchestration engine.
-* [PostgreSQL](): Sophisticated open-source Object-Relational DBMS supporting almost all SQL constructs.
+* [PostgreSQL](https://www.postgresql.org/): Sophisticated open-source Object-Relational DBMS supporting almost all SQL constructs.
-* [GeoServer](): GeoServer is an open source server for sharing geospatial data.
+* [GeoServer](http://geoserver.org/): GeoServer is an open source server for sharing geospatial data.
 Designed for interoperability, it publishes data from any major spatial data source using open.
-* [GeoNetwork](): GeoNetwork provides an easy to use web interface to search geospatial data across multiple catalogs. .
+* [GeoNetwork](https://geonetwork-opensource.org/): GeoNetwork provides an easy to use web interface to search geospatial data across multiple catalogs
+* [TerraMA2](http://www.terrama2.dpi.inpe.br/): TerraMA2 is a computational platform for monitoring, analyzing, and alerting environmental phenomena.

 ### Configure environment